Akash-Thakur44/Medicine-Recommendation-System/README.md

 ## 📜 License

-This project is open-sourced for educational use.
-Feel free to use, modify, and build on it.
+This project is licensed under the MIT License – see the LICENSE file for details.